Heritage tiling and mosaic

 - Market issues: Today mosaic is widely seen in the context of community projects.
 These range from the Hackney Mosaic Project, a group of volunteers who have created a series of large scale high quality mosaics in London; Gary Drostle’s mosaicked sculptures and pavements commissioned by local authorities and one-off schemes run by professional artists involving members of the local community (e.g. to create school murals).

 - Lack of awareness: Mosaic and tiling remains a relatively small but important part of the decorative tradition in the UK.
 The main issue affecting the viability of mosaic, is the lack of understanding of what mosaic is and how it can be used to enhance public and domestic spaces.
 However, support organisations (see below) and social media are playing a key role in keeping the art alive.

 - Training issues: Until recently, there was a significant challenge for those wishing to develop skills in mosaic, as there is no recognised centre of training for mosaicists and individuals took a range of different routes.
 The emergence of the London School of Mosaic is providing a focus for learning but there is some way to go in developing recognised vocational training routes for mosaic fabrication and mosaic restoration skills.
 Currently, the art and design skills necessary and the fabrication and installation skills are often embedded in the same people, although there are a small number of specialist installers.

 - British Association for Modern Mosaic

 - The Association for the Study and Preservation of Roman Mosaics (ASPROM)

 Craftspeople currently include

-A small number of specialist companies and individual (sole trader) specialists currently work in architectural mosaic restoration and conservation:
+A small number of specialist companies and individual (sole trader) specialists currently work in architectural mosaic and heritage tile restoration and conservation: